c4pt000/DigitalPay-wallet-for-dogecoin-network/doc/tor.md

 Bitcoin Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Dogecoin Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), DigitalPay automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Dogecoin Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if DigitalPay is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.